Never Too Young to Die Blu-ray Movie

 Prince’s protégé Vanity (whose real name was Denise Katrina Matthews) appeared in a couple of kitschy action films during the early ‘80s that I think sum up just about everything that made the decade truly special.
 The first, The Last Dragon, was remastered by Sony Pictures and has been out on Blu-ray for a while.
 The second, Too Young to Die, is only now transitioning to Blu-ray, but the release is sourced from an old master that makes it awfully difficult to appreciate the film’s extravagant style.

-The plot is a classic ‘80s mish-mash of bizarre ideas and subplots.
+The plot is a classic ‘80s mish-mash of bizarre ideas and developments.
 A very kinky singer named Velvet Von Ragner (Kiss icon Gene Simmons) is the leader of a large gang of brainwashed savages (looking a lot like the crazies from Mad Max Beyond Thunderdome) who are hell-bent on collapsing an entire town.
 Ragner and his boys plan to dump some deadly chemicals in a giant tank on the outskirts of the town that redistributes its water, but they can’t pull off their plan without a special computer disc that is in the possession of government agent Drew Stargrove (George Lazenby).
-During a botched secret mission, Ragner captures the agent and after he refuses to surrender the disc kills him.
+During a botched secret mission, Ragner captures the agent, and after he refuses to surrender the disc kills him.
 Shortly after the agent is buried, his clueless son, Lance (John Stamos), bumps into the mysterious Danja Deering (Vanity), who reveals to him that she was his father’s most trusted partner.
-Against all odds they team up and confront Ragner, but their work is seriously jeopardized after they realize that they can’t seem to keep their hands off of each other’s bodies.
+Against all odds, they team up and confront Ragner, but their work is seriously jeopardized after they realize that they can’t seem to keep their hands off of each other’s bodies.

 The film is so ridiculous that it is virtually impossible not to like.
 It literally has endless sequences that easily could have been part of MTV’s early programming when its producers knew how to blend over-the-top colorful content and catchy music and were still bold enough to ignore the proponents of political correctness.
 In other words, it delivers the type of kitschy R-rated entertainment that basically made the ‘80s such a great decade.

-Something else that I wish to mention in this article that has always been a major factor behind my positive response to the film is the diverse selection of costumes, makeup and hair styles.
-I think that the excess on display actually made a lot of the actors significantly more enthusiastic about their characters and as a result the entire film oozes a very authentic energy that can be irresistibly attractive.
+Something else that I wish to mention in this article that has always been a major factor behind my positive response to the film is the diverse selection of costumes, makeup and hairstyles.
+I think that the excess on display actually made a lot of the actors significantly more enthusiastic about their characters, and as a result the entire film oozes a very authentic energy that can be irresistibly attractive.
 The silliness obviously never disappears, but the fact that the actors are not only not bothered by it but appear fully immersed into it makes a dramatic difference.

 The film was lensed by cinematographer and director David Worth, who would go on to work with Jean-Claude Van Damme on two of his best ‘80s action films, Bloodsport and Kickboxer.